Day 40 -- Presenting Jesus in the Temple

 The Law also prescribed he be presented in the Temple on (or after) the 40th day.
 They presented him "at the temple" as the Law of Moses had prescribed.
 What does the Law prescribe?
 That the child is to be presented on or after the 40th day from the son’s birth.
 Why 40 days?
 Because that is how long the mother is unclean after giving birth and she cannot accompany the son until the end of these 40 days.
 When daughters are born the Law prescribes a period of 80 days uncleanness.

 The following report shows day 40, when February 17 is the start day, day 1.

 |Fri||10989-08-29 AA||16 Feb 1 NS||17 Feb 754 AUC||4008629 AAN|

 |1489-08-29 FE||18 Feb 0 OS||17 Feb 1 AD||1721472 JDN|

 |Tue||10989-10-08 AA||27 Mar 1 NS||28 Mar 754 AUC||4008668 AAN|

 |1489-10-08 FE||29 Mar 1 OS||28 Mar 1 AD||1721511 JDN|

 Not obvious in this report is the Biblical date for this event.
 The very same date 30 years later is the day Jesus will be crucified and die.
-We explore this 30 year interval in Life Length.
+We explore this 30 year interval in an article on Life Length.

 This 40th day is very close to the same date when the Passover would be held in Jerusalem.
 Jesus is probably presented at or very near to the Passover in 754 AUC.
 The Jewish calendar of the period was constructed by observation, not by computation as used in the modern Jewish calendar so it is not possible to know exactly when Passover fell in this ancient year.
 That this date is late March and this is when Passover was generally held is as close as we can get.